Is it a stye or is it a chalazion?

 Usually, chalazia will heal on their own in days or weeks with no treatment.
 One home remedy is to apply warm, moist heat with gentle pressure to the affected eyelid several times daily for about 10 minutes at a time.
 Make sure you wash your hands before you touch the area.
 The heat of the compress can help the thick oil in a chalazion become thinner, allowing it to flow out of its gland or drain better.

 If the chalazion does not drain and heal within a month, contact your ophthalmologist.
 He may give you instructions on how to take care of it to help it heal.
 He may also suggest you use eye drops or ointments.
 On the rare occasions the simpler treatments don’t work, your doctor may prescribe oral medicine, or recommend a surgical procedure to eliminate the problem.
-The surgery is an effective treatment but chalazia can recur, sometimes in the same spot.
+The procedure is an effective treatment but chalazia can recur, sometimes in the same spot.

 The choice of treatment depends on several different factors, and your ophthalmologist will explain the various options along with the benefits and risks of each.